iut-ibk/DynaMind-ToolBox/doc/source/module.rst

 Data Stream Definition using ViewContainer
 ------------------------------------------
-When using the DynaMind-GDAL API ViewContainers can be used a easier way to define and access the data stream.
+When using the DynaMind-GDAL API ViewContainers provide an easier way to define and access the data stream.
-The ViewContainer enhances the View definition described before providing immediate access to the data.
-This means that the *System* object is no longer required to access the data of a view.
+ViewContainer enhance the View definition described before, providing a more direct access to its data.
+This means that the *System* object is no longer required.
 Defining a ViewContainer is similar to defining a View.
-However, instead of adding the views to the data stream, the ViewContainers are now registered at the module using ``self.registerViewContainers(views)``.
+However, instead of adding the views to the data stream, ViewContainers are registered at the module itself using ``self.registerViewContainers(views)``.
 The following code block gives an example of how to define and register a ViewContainer.
-Note that to access the data in the ViewContainer later it is important to add the VewContainer as Attribute to the class using the ``self.`` statement.
+Note that, to access the data in the ViewContainer later, it is important to add the VewContainer as Attribute to the class using the ``self.`` statement.